 Personalized Learning (PL) is an approach to education that enables students to achieve optimal learning, tailored to their needs.
 The curriculum in this program aligns with the Alberta Program of Studies, but the level of instruction is customized to cater to each student’s unique abilities and requirements.

 This program is available to elementary and junior high school students.

 Discover what Vista Virtual School’s Personalized Learning program is all about in just a few minutes by watching the informative video below.
 This video will provide a summary of the valuable information found on this webpage and enhance your understanding of this innovative approach to education.

 Personalized Learning is for students who require support outside the scope of mainstream programming.
 Examples of learning needs programming can support:

 - English Language Learners

-- Attendance: participate in regular student/parent/teacher video meetings, maintain a daily schoolwork routine, submit assessments according to schedule
+- Commitment – will the interested student participate in regular student, parent, and teacher video meetings, maintain a daily schoolwork routine, and submit assessments according to schedule?

 Inclusive Education Coordinator

 “Our boys have exhibited more growth and success than they ever had before in the education system.” – A.S. (treatment home for at risk youths)

 “When we started in September, my children couldn’t read.
 By February, they could both read level 2 books and comprehend what they were reading.” – K.H.
 (Gr.
 4 & 5 Students)

 “Before I thought I couldn’t do math, now it’s my favourite subject!” – J.L.